Online coursework: April-May 2026 (on your own time, with deadlines)

 Approximately 10 hours across 3-weeks (on your own, with weekly assignment deadlines prior to the in-person workshop); reliable internet connection and computer required.

-Draft agenda of online assignments: MVV Assignment Checklist April/May 2025
+Example of past agenda: MVV Assignment Checklist April/May 2025

 Attend 1-hour live virtual session (via Zoom), during the first week of the online coursework.